sequelize/sequelize/docs/manual/core-concepts/model-basics.md

 ### Database safety check

 As shown above, the `sync` and `drop` operations are destructive.
-Sequelize acceps a `match` option as an additional safety check, which receives a RegExp:
+Sequelize accepts a `match` option as an additional safety check, which receives a RegExp:

 ```js
 // This will run .sync() only if database name ends with '_test'